Ääntäminen

 - (intransitive, computing) To produce an abstraction, usually by refactoring existing code.
 Generally used with "out".

-- Something that concentrates in itself the qualities of larger item, or multiple items.
+- Something that concentrates in itself the qualities of a larger item, or multiple items.

 - Concentrated essence of a product.